On the Stretch Factor of Polygonal Chains: Algorithm for Recognizing -Chains c-Chains

-Agarwal, Matou\v{s}ek and Sharir~\cite[Theorem~1.4]{AMS13} constructed, for a set $S$ of $n$ points in $\RR^2$, a data structure that can answer ellipse range searching queries: it reports the number of points in $S$ that are contained in a query ellipse.
-In particular, they showed that, for every $\eps>0$, there is a constant $B$ and a data structure with $O(n)$ space, $O\left(n^{1+\eps}\right)$ expected preprocessing time, and $O\left(n^{1/2}\log^B n\right)$ query time.
+Agarwal, Matou\v{s}ek and Sharir~\cite[Theorem~1.4]{AMS13} constructed, for a set $S$ of $n$ points in $\RR^d$, a data structure that can answer semi-algebraic range searching queries; in particular, it can report the number of points in $S$ that are contained in a query ellipsoid.
+Specifically, they showed that, for every $d\geq 2$ and $\eps>0$, there is a constant $B$ and a data structure with $O(n)$ space, $O\left(n^{1+\eps}\right)$ expected preprocessing time, and $O\left(n^{1-1/d}\log^B n\right)$ query time.
 The construction was later simplified by Matou\v{s}ek and Pat\'akov\'a~\cite{MP15}.
 Using this data structure, we can quickly decide whether a given polygonal chain is a $c$-chain.